-All 4-H members are encouraged to be actively involved in all steps of the learning and legislative process.
-4-H constituents can access the finalized bills prior to the 4-H legislative session in a public Box folder, accessible at: https://sdsu.box.com/s/c0ah32mt965n99nxa62d679wsuw16ezi.
-We encourage constituents to attend the mock legislative session on October 1 to see your elected 4-H Legislators in action.
+" All 4-H members are encouraged to be actively involved in all steps of the learning and legislative process.
+4-H constituents can access the finalized bills prior to the 4-H legislative session by visiting the program landing page at extension.sdstate.edu/south-dakota-4-h-legislature-program.
+We encourage constituents to attend the mock legislative session on November 4 to see your elected 4-H Legislators in action.